Fiat Tempra: Qualities

 Average range for a 55 kW 1.6 litre sedan was around 920 km (14 km/L), and consumption at constant speed was of 16.5 km/L at 90 km/h and 11.6 km/L at 130 km/h.
 All these were aided by a favourable aerodynamic (Cx 0.297) and only 17.2 PS subtracted at 100 km/h, which was the best result among all the rivals.
+The Tempra also had comparably large fuel tanks; 65 L for the sedan and 70 L for the Station Wagon.

-Another advantage was the galvanized structure, which allowed the model to be resistant against rust over the time, also showing a good response to weather and bad climate conditions after many years.
-Other qualities were the strength and reliability of the mechanics, thanks to the engine that could be used in urban drive, extra urban and highways.
+Another advantage was the galvanized structure, which allowed the car to be resistant against rust over time, showing good resilience to weather and bad climate conditions after many years.
+Other qualities were the strength and reliability of the mechanics, thanks to the engine that could be used in urban, extra urban and highway driving conditions.

-For its luggage capacity, especially the Marengo version, was also one of the favourites among companies with the 1929 cc diesel engine, and the interior space was comfortable for five persons during long travels.
+The luggage capacity, especially in the Marengo panel van, was also one of the favourites among corporations, especially with the 1,929 cc diesel engine, and the interior space was comfortable for five persons during long travels.